Sunday, April 29, 2007

 So I place a "Wanted To Buy: licensed bomb" classified ad in the paper.
 One of the many perks of my job is free classified ads.
 Woo hoo.
 A girl rings up and says her boyfriend has left a Sunny in her driveway.
 She makes it sound like he has left a steaming turd.
 I say i will pop around with a mate and see what we can do.
 The rusty, dusty Datsun rests atop its blocks like Gandhi atop a funeral pyre.
 It has minor crash damage, nothing to stop it running, a rear seat decimated by years of sun, and a dead battery.
 Two front wheels with bald tyres lie in the grass nearby.
 Perfect, i think.

 I arrange to meet her inconsiderate boyfriend to work out a price.
-The boyfriend, an alleged mechanic, has gotten halfway through replacing the Datsun's tie rod ends before giving up, buying himself a 4WD ute like everybody else in town, and leaving the Sunny, immobile, in his girlfriend's driveway.
+The boyfriend, an alleged mechanic, has gotten halfway through replacing the Datsun's tie rod ends before giving up, buying himself a four-wheel-drive ute like everybody else in town, and leaving the Sunny, immobile, in his girlfriend's driveway.

 You'll never get that nut off, the alleged mechanic tells me, shaking his head in sorrow at the offending tie rod end.
 I've tried everything.
 The front wheels lie on the ground nearby, their tread worn to the steel belts by the stuffed component.
 The alleged mechanic has two brand new tie rod ends, all ready to go.
 Two!
 That's the way to do it.
 Homeostasis is what we're after.
 Balance, coherence, integrity.
 Plus he has a new slave cylinder, to fix the the leaking brakes.
 All the gear but no idea, as they say in the classics.